What is molluscum contagiosum?

 What can I do to prevent molluscum contagiosum?

-You can prevent this condition by avoiding contact with the skin or bath towels of people who have the virus.
+You can prevent this condition by not having contact with the skin or bath towels of people who have the virus.

 How to manage molluscum contagiosum